-\paragraph{(3.4.1) Intermediate layers outperform the final layer.} Table~\ref{tab:results} and Figure~\ref{fig:layerwise-acc} show that \texttt{GPT-Neo-2.7B} and \texttt{Pythia-2.8B} achieve peak accuracy around layer 10 (out of 32) before dropping by up to 26\% in the final layer. \texttt{Mamba2-2.7B} peaks between layers 4 and 14 (out of 64) and declines by up to 13.9\%.
-In contrast, \texttt{Mamba-2.8B} reaches its peak later, around layer 28 or beyond (out of 64), with a more gradual drop of at most 10.5\% by the final layer.
+Table~\ref{tab:probing} and Figure~\ref{fig:layerwise-acc} show that \texttt{GPT-Neo-2.7B} and \texttt{Pythia-2.8B} achieve peak accuracy around Layer~10 (out of 32) before dropping by up to 26\% in the final layer. \texttt{Mamba2-2.7B} peaks between Layers~4 and 14 (out of 64) and declines by up to 13.9\%.
+In contrast, \texttt{Mamba-2.8B} reaches its peak later, around Layer~28 or beyond (out of 64), with a more gradual drop of at most 10.5\% by the final layer.

 \finding{ Task-relevant representations peak in intermediate layers for both architectures, with SSMs having a smaller gap to the last layer than TBMs. }